ziahassan/hugoblog/content/posts/Career coaching is life coaching.md

 +++
 date = 2024-02-28
 draft = false
-title = "Career coaching is life coaching"2
+title = "Career coaching is life coaching"
 +++

 I used to tell potential clients that I'm a life coach who specializes in careers.